-- Declare program intent on the WCCCD admission application or change program intent in the campus admissions office. - Complete a program application packet by June 1st of the year you are planning to enter the program.
-(Includes resume, health form, proof of health insurance) - Receive a grade of "C" or better in prerequisite courses. - Fulfill course placement requirements based upon the COMPASS test results. - Submit transcript of prerequisite coursework, and proof of high school graduation or GED to the program office. - Applicants are required to spend a minimum of 40 hours in a work or volunteer situation within veterinary clinics, humane societies, nature centers, farms or other animal related areas where veterinary technicians may be observed in a work environment.
+- Declare program intent on the WCCCD admission application or change program intent in the campus admissions office - Complete a program application packet by June 1st of the year you plan to enter the program.
+(Includes resume, health form, and proof of health insurance) - Receive a grade of "C" or better in prerequisite courses - Fulfill course placement requirements based upon the COMPASS test results - Submit transcript of prerequisite coursework, and proof of high school graduation or GED to the program office - Applicants are required to spend a minimum of 40 hours in a work or volunteer situation within veterinary clinics, humane societies, nature centers, farms or other animal related areas where veterinary technicians may be observed in a work environment - All candidates for the Veterinary Technology Program would need to take the Health Occupations Aptitude Examination (HOAE).
+Results are used in conjunction with GPA and other factors in the admission process